Knit or Crochet for Charity

 Try This Today

-- Decide what you’ll make.
-Warm Up America!
-(WUA) is a national nonprofit that delivers handmade afghans and clothing to people in need, including children living in homeless shelters and residents of hospice care facilities.
-WUA accepts donations of knitted and crocheted blankets, hats, gloves, scarves and 7-by-9-inch sections year-round, or you can check warmupamerica.org/make/current-needs/ to see if they have any specific requests.
+• Decide what you’ll make.
+Warm Up America! is a national nonprofit that delivers handmade afghans and clothing to people in need, including children living in homeless shelters and residents of hospice care facilities.
+WUA! accepts donations of knitted and crocheted blankets, hats, gloves, scarves and 7-by-9-inch sections year-round, or you can check Warm Up America’s current needs to see if they have any specific requests.
 If you’d rather donate locally, call an animal shelter, community center or other facility near you and ask if they need anything.

-- Set a schedule.
+• Set a schedule.
 Determine how long it will take to finish your project, then carve out some time each week.
-Enjoy the process: According to the late Herbert Benson, M.D., a Harvard Medical School professor and a pioneer in the field of mind/body medicine, repetitive movements, like those used in knitting and crocheting, can help you relax and neutralize stress in as little as 10 minutes.
+Enjoy the process: Repetitive movements, like those used in knitting and crocheting, can help you relax and neutralize stress in as little as 10 minutes, according to the late Herbert Benson, M.D., a Harvard Medical School professor and a pioneer in the field of mind/body medicine.

-- Enlist a friend.
-Crafting with a loved one lets you enjoy the added benefit of social engagement, which “helps maintain thinking skills and slows cognitive decline in later life,” according to AARP’s Global Council on Brain Health 2017 report “The Brain and Social Connectedness.”
+• Enlist a friend.
+Crafting with a friend lets you enjoy the added benefit of social engagement, which “helps maintain thinking skills and slows cognitive decline in later life,” according to AARP’s Global Council on Brain Health report, “The Brain and Social Connectedness.”

 Why